tq-systems/meta-tq/meta-tq/doc/README.TQMa8MPxL.md

 # TQMa8MPxL

-This README contains some useful information for TQMa8MPxL on MBa8MPxL
+This README contains some useful information for TQMa8MPxL on MBa8MPxL and MBa8MP-RAS314

 [[_TOC_]]

 ## Variants

 * TQMa8MPQL REV.020x on MBa8MPxL REV.020x
+* TQMa8MPQL REV.020x on REV.010x

 ## Version information for software components